 Mikdash is a cooperative Jewish community and grassroots incubator for creativity, spirituality, and culture.
 Based on Portland’s east side, Mikdash supports and empowers folks to generously share their "gifts"—their skills, passions, talents and interests—with one another, to help facilitate the growth of meaningful community.
 Nathan is a fifth-year student at the Rabbinical School of Hebrew College and founder of Mikdash.

 TC Jewfolk is an independent, entrepreneurial start-up using social media and community-based journalism to connect, engage, and inspire young Jews in Minneapolis and Saint Paul.
 Leora is the founder of TC Jewfolk and Chair of the Board of Directors for Jewfolk Media, its parent nonprofit organization.
 Leora is an attorney at Maslon, Edelman, Borman & Brand, LLP.

-David Zvi Kalman, Open Quorum
+David Zvi Kalman, Jewish Public Media

 In the past, Natan/NEXT Grants for Social Entrepreneurs have funded a Jewish theater group, a kickball league for young Jewish professionals, a Jewish music festival, and a build-your-own Passover haggadah website, just to name a few.
 Learn more about our past grantees.

 If you have any questions about Natan/NEXT Grants for Social Entrepreneurs, ask us on Facebook, or email email@example.com.